AlfrescoLabs/index-checker/README.md

 # Alfresco SOLR endpoint
 solr.url=http://localhost:8983/solr
+# Add secret word only when using secret mode for SOLR
+solr.secret=secret
 ```

 This program validates the number of nodes and permissions in Alfresco Database and SOLR.
 Every validation can be enabled or disabled with the following properties (also available in [application.properties](src/main/resources/application.properties)):